Wetting heterogeneity in mixed-wet porous media controls flow dissipation

+In contrast, the typical size of the same type wetting domains, $\xi$, has a direct influence on the hysteresis loop opening $\Delta P_{\mathrm c}$ defined as the distance between the upper (water invasion) and lower (oil invasion) branch at $S=(S_{\mathrm o}+S_{\mathrm w})/2$.
+The data plotted in Fig.~\ref{fig3} show that the magnitude of $\Delta P_{\mathrm c}$ monotonously decreases with increasing $\xi$ for both types of coating (Gold and CTMS).
+Experiments with homogeneous water and oil wet bead packs yield values for $\Delta P_{\mathrm c}$ on the same order as for the Mixed and Cluster samples $(4 \pm 1)\cdot 10^2$Pa.
+As the inset of Fig.~\ref{fig3} shows, the obvious suggestion that $\Delta P_{\mathrm c}$ might be given by $\gamma/\xi$ (solid line) accounts for the rough trend, but does not describe the data appropriately.

-The area enclosed by the hysteresis loop is a direct measure of the work dissipated during liquid displacement.
-Capillary hysteresis is a permanent hysteresis, i.e., the dissipation is still present for a quasi-static interfacial advance.
-For small $\xi$ ($\xi < 1$: sub pore scale heterogeneities) the dominant contribution to the dissipated work is caused by pinning of the moving contact lines to the boundaries of the wetting patches.
-Experiments on homogeneous water and oil wetting bead packs yielded $\Delta P_c$ values on the same order as the mixed and cluster samples ($4 \pm 1$ $10^2$ Pa).
-This indicates that at correlation lengths ($\xi \geq 1$: wetting patches encapsulate more than one pore body) the dissipation process cannot only be ascribed to the contact line region.
-As the dissipation processes must occur close to the water-oil interface along the invading liquid front, the width of the hysteresis loop should also scale with the interfacial area~\cite{Reeves1996}.
+The area enclosed by the hysteresis loop $~\Delta P_{\mathrm c}(S_{\mathrm o}-S_{\mathrm w})$ is a direct measure of the work dissipated during fluid displacement.
+Capillary hysteresis is a permanent hysteresis, i.e.~the dissipation is still present in the limit of a quasi-static interfacial advance.
+As $S_{\mathrm o}-S_{\mathrm w}$ is virtually independent on $\xi$ the area of the stable loop decreases when increasing $\xi$.
+The additional dissipation observed for small $\xi$ can be understood from the pinning and depinning of three phase contact lines at the boundaries of water and oil wet surface domains.
+These pinning sites are absent in samples with $\xi>d$ while for samples with $\xi<d$, the density of pinning sites increases as $\xi$ decreases.

-{\it Fluid interface morphology,--} To further test the relationship between interfacial area (fluid morphology) and the dissipative processes (hysteresis loop), we imaged the liquid-liquid distributions using X-ray tomography for the different samples at different stages of water and oil invasion.
-Technical details on the image acquisition and the sample cell can be found in the supplementary materials.
-As expected from our saturation results, the liquid distributions at the irreducible saturations do not show significant variations for different sample types.

-Figure~\ref{Outlook_tomo}~(b) shows coarse grained X-ray tomography images of the imbibing liquid front taken during the second cycle and at 50\% water saturation.
-We determine this front as the water-oil interface between the two large fluid bodies (connected to the membranes and liquid reservoirs), neglecting any interfaces arising from trapped, isolated droplets.
-For visualisation purposes the interface (one voxel thick) is expanded to a thickness equivalent to one bead diameter (10 voxels).
-The liquid fronts for the mixed and cluster samples have a water-oil interface which extends the entire way through the packings and is highly fingered.
-For patchy and janus samples the interfaces are more compact.